 4. Volunteering with a charity

-Charities up and down the country are constantly in search for fundraisers and volunteers.
-By picking a cause that means something to you and getting in touch to learn about the opportunities, there’s no doubt that you’ll find joy and purpose in your retirement.
+Charities up and down the country are in constant search for fundraisers and volunteers.
+By picking a cause that means something to you and finding out more about the opportunities available, there’s no doubt that you’ll find joy and purpose in your retirement.

 Thinking closer to home, it’s likely that your local council or community group will be looking for volunteers to help with various outreach programmes.
 Whether you end up supporting an after-school club or maintaining flower beds – contributing to your community can be a rewarding experience.